 If you're interested in an editorial internship, contact the appropriate section editor, either by calling the City Paper office at 412.316.3342, or by using the e-mails below:

-City Paper's Marketing & Promotions Department is currently taking applications for Fall interns for 2014.
+City Paper's Marketing & Promotions Department is currently taking applications for interns.
 An ideal candidate is outgoing, friendly, familiar with the local arts & entertainment scene, and is knowledgeable of PR, Communications, Photography, Journalism, Marketing and/or Graphic Design.
 People skills are a must and evening and weekend hours are required although prospective students’ schedules will be accommodated as best as possible.

 Back to top